banool/trapwords/README.md

 Now go follow the instructions for adding images below.

 ## Loading up images
 If you followed the steps above, you should now have a `codenames` binary with an `assets` folder.
 You can add your own images to `assets/images`.
+You can also add further sub-directories, it's scanned recursively.
 They should be square, but beyond that you can really do what you want.
-It's okay for the image to have transparent backgrounds, both work :) There need to be at least 25 images, but of course the more the better! 🏙🛣🛤🏭🖼🗾🌁🌃🌄🌅🌆🌇🌈🌉🌌🌠🎆🎇🎑!!!
+It's okay for the image to have transparent backgrounds, both work :) There need to be at least 20 images, but of course the more the better! 🏙🛣🛤🏭🖼🗾🌁🌃🌄🌅🌆🌇🌈🌉🌌🌠🎆🎇🎑!!!